SQL SELECT

 Summary: in this tutorial, you will learn how to use the basic SQL SELECT statement to query data from a table.

-When working with a database, querying data from a table is one of the most common tasks that you have to deal with on a regular basis.
+When working with a database, querying data from a table is one of the most common tasks that you have to deal with regularly.
 To query data from one or more tables, you use the SELECT statement.

 The basic syntax of SQL SELECT statement